You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a

 Once you’ve published a page, you’ll probably want to create a menu to make it easy for your readers to find it and move around your site.
-Head back up to My Sites, and click Menus.
-You’ll find it in a section called “Personalize,” just under the post and page options:
+Go to My Sites → Customize → Menus.

 You can create menu items that link to a page on your site, a link (either to your site, or anywhere at all), one of your categories or tags, or one of your posts.
 To re-order a menu item click and drag it.
 Click and drag an item to the right to nest it under another item.
-When you’re done, click Save.
+For more detail on menus, check out this guide.